Technology enables high growth businesses to accelerate scale; increasing productivity while reducing cost with a more flexible workforce.

 Working with a UK retail giant, a five-year backlog of work was cleared within eight months and delivered significantly improved KPIs, contributing to their financial performance ahead of schedule.

 Dave will share insights on how technology can enable scale, improve productivity, and help SMEs deliver big projects for corporate clients.

-Jo will share insights on the role of technology in cultural transformation, where it’s most and least successful, and what’s driving innovation.
+Katz will share insights on the role of technology in leading and managing cultural transformation and open innovation.

 In partnership with: